02ruchi2002/Javascript-Notes/javascript/10_Arrays/read.md

 🔁 Basic Iteration and Access

-Print all even numbers from an array.
+1. Print all even numbers from an array.

-Sum all elements of an array.
+2. Sum all elements of an array.

-Find the maximum number in an array.
+3. Find the maximum number in an array.

-Find the index of a given element (e.g., 5) in an array.
+4. Find the index of a given element (e.g., 5) in an array.

 🧪 Filtering and Mapping

-Filter all names longer than 5 characters from a string array.
+5. Filter all names longer than 5 characters from a string array.

-Map an array of numbers to their squares.
+6. Map an array of numbers to their squares.

-Given an array of prices, add 18% GST to each and return the new array.
+7. Given an array of prices, add 18% GST to each and return the new array.

-Convert an array of strings to uppercase using .map().
+8. Convert an array of strings to uppercase using .map().

 🔍 Search and Condition Checking

-Use .includes() to check if the array contains the word "apple".
+9. check if the array contains the word "apple".

-Use .some() to check if any number is greater than 100.
+10. check if any number is greater than 100.

-Use .every() to check if all numbers are positive.
+11. check if all numbers are positive.

-Use .find() to return the first string that starts with "A".
+12. return the first string that starts with "A".

 🔄 Modifying Arrays

-Reverse an array without using .reverse() (try with a loop).
+13. Reverse an array without using .reverse() (try with a loop).

-Use .sort() to sort an array of numbers in ascending order.
+14. sort an array of numbers in ascending order.

-Remove duplicates from an array using .filter() and .indexOf().
+15. Remove duplicates from an array.

 🧩 Chaining Methods

-From an array of student objects ({ name, score }), return names of students who scored more than 80.
+16. From an array of student objects ({ name, score }), return names of students who scored more than 80.

-From an array of numbers, filter even numbers, double them, and sum the result.
+17. From an array of numbers, filter even numbers, double them, and sum the result.